Albertzue/learning_notes/aws/ANS/keypoint.md

 ### EKS:
 we cannot filter VPC flow logs based on EKS worker nodes , but we can create VPC flow logs based on subnetsas resource

+### NAT:
+      If a connection that's using a NAT gateway is idle for 350 seconds or more, the connection times out.

+      To prevent the connection from being dropped, you can initiate more traffic over the connection.
+Alternatively, you can enable
+      TCP keepalive on the instance with a value less than 350 seconds